We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 However, note that if you have kidney dysfunction or acute kidney injury as a result of a kidney infection, it’s important to avoid nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Motrin, Advil) and naproxen (Aleve).

 10. Apply heat

-Kidney infections are a serious condition that require prompt treatment by a licensed professional with antibiotics.
-Home remedies can be used as a complementary treatment to help ease other symptoms, but make sure you ask your doctor before using them to ensure they won’t interfere with your treatment.
+Home remedies can be used as a complementary treatment to help ease other symptoms, but make sure you ask a doctor before using them to ensure they won’t interfere with your treatment.